mmzhang7/Recipes-Project/README.md

 **Test Statistic:** Mean ratings of recipes with ease indicator tags - mean ratings of recipes without ease indicator tags.

-**Significance Value:** 0.05
+**Significance Level:** 0.05

-**Result:** p-value = 0.008
+**Result:** p-value = 0.007

 We conducted a hypothesis test that looked at the relationship between the presence of an 'easy' tag and the average ratings.
 The ease indicator tags that we chose were the followng: 'easy', 'beginner', 'beginner-cook', '5-ingredients-or-less', '3-steps-or-less', '15-minutes-or-less', 'weeknight' because each of them was either the lowest '-or-less' tier or related to ease/beginner skill.
+These were selected by keyword search.

 Difference in group means was an appropriate test statistic because it quantifies the strength of association between a binary tag variable and a continuous rating variable.
-Our resulting p-value was 0.008 which is less than 0.05 so we reject our null hypothesis.
-There is significant statistical evidence to support a difference in average ratings between recipes with and without the ease
+Our resulting p-value was 0.008 which is less than 0.05, the most common significance level, so we reject our null hypothesis.
+There is significant statistical evidence to support a difference in average ratings between recipes with and without the ease-related tags.

 <iframe
   src="means.html"